 - Cash: includes cash on hand.
 The carrying amount of cash is a reasonable estimate of its fair value.
-Cash is classified as Level 1. - Securities purchased under agreements to resell: includes highly liquid instruments with an average maturity of three months or less.
-For this reason, they carry a low risk of changes in value as a result of changes in interest rates, and the carrying amount approximates their fair value.
-These instruments are classified as Level 2. - Securities sold under agreements to repurchase: includes securities sold under agreements to repurchase with an average maturity of three months or less.
+Cash is classified as Level 1. - Securities sold under agreements to repurchase: includes securities sold under agreements to repurchase with an average maturity of three months or less.
 For this reason, they carry a low risk of changes in value as a result of changes in interest rates, and the carrying amount approximates their fair value.
 Securities sold under agreements to repurchase are classified as Level 2.